robertomessabrasil/test-brazilianinsurancecompany-api-insurancemanager/README.md

 9. run the container
 10. test the api

+### Security
+1. Implement JWT with SpringSecurity
+2. Test the api

 ### Deploy in AWS
 1. push the image do [docker hub](https://hub.docker.com)
 3. create an [ECS](https://aws.amazon.com/ecs/) Task in ASW